-In 1956, The Very Rev. Eusebe M. Menard, O.F.M., founded Holy Apostles in Cromwell, Connecticut, to provide a college-level program of education and formation for men discerning a vocation to the priesthood.
+In 1956, The Very Rev. Eusebe M. Menard, O.F.M., founded Holy Apostles College and Seminary in Cromwell, Connecticut, to provide a college-level program of education and formation for men discerning a vocation to the priesthood.
 Holy Apostles Seminary started as a college-level, preparatory seminary, which Father Menard entrusted to the Missionaries of the Holy Apostles.

-In 1972, in accordance with both the directives of Vatican Council II and its responsibilities to the larger Christian community, Holy Apostles broadened its purpose to include undergraduate degrees for men who were not seminarians and for women.
+In 1972, in accordance with both the directives of Vatican Council II and its responsibilities to the larger Christian community, Holy Apostles College and Seminary broadened its purpose to include undergraduate degrees for men who were not seminarians and for women.
 Both Associate of Arts and Bachelor of Arts degrees were offered.

 In 1979, Holy Apostles College and Seminary received accreditation from the New England Commission of Higher Education.

 In 1982, the Holy Apostles College and Seminary began offering the Master of Arts degree to further educate the laity in the faith and to prepare them to serve in the many apostolates of the Church.

 The Missionaries of the Holy Apostles invited the bishops of Connecticut to serve on the Board of Directors with the Bishop of Norwich as Chancellor in 1984.
 This episcopal oversight, together with the participation of the Missionaries of the Holy Apostles and lay membership on the Board, blends the charism of the institution with ecclesial and professional expertise.